oroinc/documentation/user_guide/mailchimp_integration.rst

 Integration with MailChimp
 ==========================

-OroCRM supports out of the box integration with MailChimp, allowing you the following:
+OroCRM supports out of the box integration with MailChimp, allowing you to do the following:

 - map OroCRM Marketing Lists and Abandoned Cart Campaign to segments of MailChimp Subscriber's Lists and keep them synchronized